CMSgov/dpc-static-site/common/docsV1.md

 side_nav_items: guide1_nav
 ---

-Welcome to the Data at the Point of Care pilot API program!
-This documentation covers using the sandbox API with synthetic data.
+Welcome to the Data at the Point of Care (DPC) pilot API program!
+This documentation covers using the API in the sandbox environment with synthetic data.
 Once you’ve tested your implementation in sandbox, you can [email DPC](mailto:DPCINFO@cms.hhs.gov) to be added to the queue for production access.

 # Authorization
 ------------------

-Welcome to the Data at the Point of Care pilot API program!

 ## Step One: Request Access
-Any Fee-for-Service provider or Health IT vendor may [request access](https://sandbox.dpc.cms.gov/users/sign_up) to the sandbox environment and obtain synthetic data by signing-up for an account in the DPC Portal.
+Any Fee-for-Service provider organization or Health IT implementer may [request access](https://sandbox.dpc.cms.gov/users/sign_up) to the sandbox environment and obtain synthetic data by signing-up for an account through the [Sandbox Sign Up / Login](https://sandbox.dpc.cms.gov/users/sign_in) page.
 You will receive a confirmation email from CMS upon account creation.

 Once your account has been assigned to an organization, you will be notified with a second email, which will include next steps and an invite to join our [Google Group](https://groups.google.com/g/dpc-api) community.
-At this time, you may log in to the DPC Portal at [https://dpc.cms.gov](https://dpc.cms.gov) to create your first client token and start your journey with the Data at the Point of Care pilot API!
+At this time, you may log in to the DPC Portal at [https://dpc.cms.gov](https://dpc.cms.gov) to create your first client token and start your journey with the DPC pilot API!

 ## Step Two: Client Tokens

-<a href="#create-your-first-client-token" class="ds-u-padding-left--3 guide_sub-link">Create your first client token</a><br />
+<a href="#create-client-token" class="ds-u-padding-left--3 guide_sub-link">Create your first client token</a><br />
 <a href="#create-multiple-client-tokens" class="ds-u-padding-left--3 guide_sub-link">Create multiple client tokens</a><br />
 <a href="#list-all-client-tokens" class="ds-u-padding-left--3 guide_sub-link">List all client tokens</a><br />
 <a href="#delete-client-tokens" class="ds-u-padding-left--3 guide_sub-link">Delete client tokens</a>

 Client tokens help monitor who is accessing the API through your account.
-A client token is required to create an access token, which is needed with every request made to the API.
+A *client* token is required to create an *access* token, which is needed with every request made to the API.
 This ensures every interaction with the API can be traced back to the person who created the client token.

-### Prerequisites:
-- A registered account in the DPC Portal
-- CMS email stating you have been assigned to an organization

-### Create your first client token
+### Create client token
 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">
     <p class="ds-c-alert__text">
-      You MUST create different client tokens for every vendor that works with the API.
-A single client token should not be shared with multiple vendors.
+      You MUST create different client tokens for every provider organization that works with the API.
     </p>
   </div>
 </div>

 Your first client token must be created through the DPC Portal.
-After successfully accessing the API, you may choose to add client tokens through the API or continue using the DPC Portal.

 1. **Log in to your account in the [DPC Portal](https://sandbox.dpc.cms.gov/users/sign_in)** and select <span class="button-ex">+ New Token</span>
 2. **Add a Label:** Title your token with a recognizable name that includes the environment for which you are requesting access